ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 `caml_alloc`.
 A few types of allocation cannot be stack-allocated, though, including first-class modules, classes and objects, and exceptions.
 The contents of mutable fields (inside `ref`s, `array`s and mutable record fields) also cannot be stack-allocated.

-Annotating `stack_` on expressions that are not allocations is meaningless and triggers type errors.
+The `stack_` keyword must immediately precede an allocation; putting it anywhere else (like on a function call) leads to a type error.

 ## Local parameters